 I wrote this unwittingly in the heat of the moment.
 I wonder if it’s any good.
 I was just feeling this new typewriter font I got from online.
 And spilled my heart out to a friend about this family drama I’ve been experiencing.
 Words really are like paper.

 Batibot: small but terrible.
-Melissa R. Sipin is a writer from Carson, CA. She won First Place in the 2013 Glimmer Train Fiction Open.
-Her work is published/forthcoming in Guernica, Glimmer Train Stories, PANK, Kweli Journal, and HYPHEN, among others.
-She cofounded and is editor-in-chief of TAYO Literary Magazine.
-As a Kundiman Fiction Fellow, VONA/Voices Fellow, and U.S. Navy wife, she teaches at ODU and Tidewater Community College and blogs at www.msipin.com.
-She's working on a novel.
+Melissa R. Sipin is a writer from Carson, California.
+She won First Place in Glimmer Train’s Fiction Open and her work is published/forthcoming in Guernica, Glimmer Train Stories, PANK Magazine, Eleven Eleven Journal, Hyphen Magazine, Fjords Review, Kweli Journal, and Twelfth House, among others.
+Melissa co-edited Kuwento: Lost Things, an anthology on new Philippine myths forthcoming from Carayan Press (2015).
+Cofounder of TAYO Literary Magazine, she was the Community Engagement Fellow at Mills College and Tennessee Williams Scholar at the Sewanee Writers’ Conference.
+As a Kundiman Fiction Fellow, VONA/Voices Fellow, and U.S. Navy wife, she lives in Norfolk, VA, and teaches at Old Dominion University.
+She is currently working on a novel.